raylutz/daffodil/README.md

       my_pydf[:, (, 'col23')]] -- return columns with column names from the first column through 'col23' inclusive
       my_pydf[:, ('col23',)]] -- return columns with column names from 'col23', through the end

-Please note that if you want to index row by keyfield name or column names that are integers, then you must use method calls.
+Please note that if you want to index rows by a keyfield or index columns using column names that are integers, then you must use method calls.
+The square-bracket indexing will assume any integers are indices, not names.
 The integer values shown in these examples do not index the array directly, but choose the row or columns by name.
-To choose by row keys (krows) then keyfield must be set.
-To choose by column keys, cols must be set.
+To choose by row keys (krows), then keyfield must be set.
+To choose by column keys (kcols), cols must be set.

       my_pydf.select_krows(krows = 123, inverse=False)  -- return pydf with one row with integer 123 in keyfield column.
       my_pydf.select_krows(krows = [123, 456], inverse=False)  -- return pydf with two rows selected by with integers in the keyfield column.